 For 16-week courses, it’s also possible to register for half of the course (8 weeks).

 Spreading swing dancing in modern society means inspiring people to connect with jazz music, themselves and each other.
 We offer engaging, precise and fun teaching from the first course on.
 And we make sure your dance time is not limited to the lessons.

-Lindy hop, Shag and Balboa for dancers of different levels and with different aims.
-Get started or get better - check which course would suit you.
+Lindy hop, Charleston, Balboa, Shag, Boogie Woogie, Solo Jazz, and Tap Dancing - for dancers of different levels and with different aims.
+Get started or get better.
+Check which courses would suit you.

 Lindy hop, also called Jitterbug, is known as the ”original” afro-american swing dance, which evolved during the American Jazz era in Harlem, New York.
 This rhytmic and joyful couple dance can be danced to fast and slow jazz music as it was played e.g. by Duke Ellington, Count Basie or Benny Goodman.
 Lindy hop experienced a huge revival in the 1990’s and has since then spread all over the planet.
 Are you ready to be part of the revival and swing out with us?

 Solo Jazz is a collective term that can refer to anything from the pre-Cake Walk dances to post war era material linked with be-bop as well as rhythm ‘n’ blues music.
 Other than the names suggests Solo jazz can be danced alone, with a partner or in a group.
 It often comes along choreographed as in routines and performances or improvised as in jam circles or battle formats.